muratk5n/thirdwave/en/README.md

 ---

 That is absolutely true..
 An incremental change in a largely useless direction.
-Perfect example of 'getting stuck at local minima' I talked about.
+Perfect example of 'getting stuck at local minima'.
 The one-step change marketed to office-dwelling limpdicks who "like" electricity (they can see the wall plug at home/work, it looks sterile, 'clean', 'magical' unlike fuels which are mostly, like, ew).
 The sale was done on the basis of "we'll make that magical thing